How to establish a Zendesk SLA (Service Level Agreement) based on information applied to a user or organization in Salesforce.

 - Finally, you will want to establish a Tag or Field mapping in Salesforce, which will be the basis of your SLA as an SLA can be established by the addition of a tag on a Zendesk ticket.
 That tag can be added from a user profile or a user's organization.

 - If you want to create a mapping with Tag Mapping, this will allow you to choose one of your existing fields in Salesforce to automatically populate a value as a domain name, a tag, or a note associated with the Zendesk user.
 With this option you would be able to set a specific tag to a user or organization, which would then be applied to that user's tickets, thus used to apply an SLA.

-- The other option would be to create a Field Mapping, which would allow you to set a specific field in Salesforce to map to a specific user field or organization field in Zendesk.
+The other option would be to create a Field Mapping (done in the same place) which would allow you to set a specific field in Salesforce to map to a specific user field or organization field in Zendesk.
 This is sometimes (depending on workflow) a better option as fields automatically apply the tag value associated with the field, so the same end result occurs.
 However, fields can also be updated in the future, which will then reflect in your tags.
 Because tag mappings do not remove tags, only add them, changing the tag value of a tag mapping would only add an additional tag, not also remove the older tag.